 I’m planning to make some accessories to match my fashion design (clothing) pieces, and eventually gear it towards a fashion runway show.

 - Huang V. (China)

 Like all JDMIS courses, students receive everything they need to complete all their coursework.
-This course includes all the tools and reference and jewellery fabrication materials needed in order to immediately start producing their very own pieces of jewellery.
+This course includes all the tools and reference material needed in order to immediately start producing jewellery.

 This course offers a practical hands-on experience.
 At the end of the workshop, participants will have produced one or more pieces of jewellery.

-NM300 - New Metal Technology 3: Advanced techniques with Moulds to Gold
+NM300 - New Metal Technologies 3 - Advanced techniques with Moulds to Gold